draeger-lab/SBSCL/README.md

 - Stochastic simulations support
 - Simulation Experiment Description Markup Language (SED-ML) support

-#### Licensing terms

-This file is part of Simulation Core Library, a Java-based library for efficient numerical simulation of biological models.

-Copyright (C) 2007 jointly held by the individual authors.

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.
-A copy of the license agreement is provided in the file named "LICENSE.txt" included with this software distribution and also available online as http://www.gnu.org/licenses/lgpl-3.0-standalone.html.

-Please cite the original work and the authors when using this program.
-See the [project homepage](https://draeger-lab.github.io/SBSCL/) for details.

 ## Getting started

+### For users
-For an introduction of how to use this library, please open the javadoc [homepage](https://draeger-lab.github.io/SBSCL/apidocs/overview-summary.html).
-There you can find instructions and source code examples, including some use cases.
+For an introduction on how to use this library for simulation, please refer to the [UserGuidelines.md](UserGuidelines.md) file.
+There you can find explanations on how to simulate different models and code snippets, including the links to the complete code examples.

+### For developers
+To start working on SBSCL, you should first clone the repository and then refer to [INSTALL.md](INSTALL.md) which gives instruction to run maven build.
 Once a maven build is ran, the binaries will be generated in the target folder.
 This folder will also include a JAR files of the simulation core library to work with.

+For an introduction on how things currently work in SBSCL to simulate different models, please refer to the sequence diagrams present in the [/dev/diagrams/](https://github.com/draeger-lab/SBSCL/tree/master/dev/diagrams/) where you can understand complete workflow of the library.
+Once you get familiarized with how things work, please open the javadoc [homepage](https://draeger-lab.github.io/SBSCL/apidocs/overview-summary.html) where you can find the complete information about the library properly documented.
+For formatting the code-base, please refer to [formatting-guidelines](https://github.com/draeger-lab/SBSCL/tree/master/dev/formatting-guidelines/).

 ## File structure